 After a broad search of information on available ventilation control methods for grinding with portable tools, the team identified a ventilation approach which had been demonstrated to be effective in controlling emissions from another foundry process, called air carbon-arc gouging, conducted on work benches with steel castings.
 This method had been identified and documented by the National Institute for Occupational Safety and Health (NIOSH) as Case History #6 in their "Evaluation of Occupational Health Hazard Control Technology for the Foundry Industry" (NIOSH Publication No. 79-114).

 The air carbon-arc gouging process is as least as difficult to control as portable grinding.
-The tabletop booth presented in NIOSH Case History #6 incorporated a wrap-around design, a three-foot diameter turntable for casting repositioning, and a unique way of introducing supply air so that it swept past the worker on both sides of the body (Figure A-1).
+The tabletop booth presented in NIOSH Case History #6 incorporated a wrap-around design, a three-foot diameter turntable for casting repositioning, and a unique way of introducing supply air so that it swept past the worker on both sides of the body (Figure 1-A).
 This design appeared to incorporate the best features seen to date on a ventilated booth.
 The team decided to determine whether the design could satisfy the ventilation requirements for grinding castings at Kennedy Valve.

 There was one design characteristic of the booth that NIOSH evaluated on fume-producing processes that appeared as though it could create a rebounding issue when applied to grinding.
 That characteristic was the use of spaced exhaust openings along flat collecting surfaces.
-As shown in Figure A-2, respirable-sized dust follows in the low pressure wake of the large (inertial) particles in the grinding swarf.
+As shown in Figure 1-B, respirable-sized dust follows in the low pressure wake of the large (inertial) particles in the grinding swarf.
 If the large particles rebound off of a solid wall, the dust will rebound with them and head toward the worker's breathing zone.

 An industrial ventilation designer working on the team who is also a firearms instructor offered a way to address this issue.
 He cited the method of stopping air rifle pellets using an energy-absorbing hanging curtain.
-In this case, if the grinding swarf impacted a hanging curtain, the large particles would be stopped "in their tracks" and be unable to rebound (Figure A-3).
+In this case, if the grinding swarf impacted a hanging curtain, the large particles would be stopped "in their tracks" and be unable to rebound (Figure 3).
 The fine dust particles at that point would be pressed up against the curtain.
-If vertical dividers were employed to restrict sideways air motion, the fine dust could be readily directed through suction into exhaust plenums both above and below the impact zone for the grinding swarf and be removed from the bench (Figure A-4).
+If vertical dividers were employed to restrict sideways air motion, the fine dust could be readily directed through suction into exhaust plenums both above and below the impact zone for the grinding swarf and be removed from the bench (Figure 4).